 Community schools are managed by Boards of Management entirely funded by the Department of Education and Science.
 They offer a broad curriculum embracing both practical and academic subjects.
 They also provide facilities for adult education and community development projects.

-The Junior Cycle: The Junior Certificate Examination is taken at the end of junior cycle in post-primary schools.
+All students sit the Junior Certificate Examination at the end of junior cycle in post-primary schools.
 The Junior Certificate is assessed by means of a written examination at the end of the three-year programme, along with practical examinations and project work in some subjects and oral and aural examinations.

 The senior cycle offers a “Transition Year” which is an optional one-year programme that forms the first year of a three year cycle.
-Transition year is intended to be a broad educational experience which assists in the transition from the school environment by encouraging creativity and responsibility for one self.
-At the end of the senior cycle the Leaving Certificate Examination is taken.
+Transition year is intended to be a broad educational experience which assists in the transition from the school environment by encouraging creativity and responsibility for oneself.